mihi314/stringart/README.md

 <img src="images/mine1.jpg?raw=true" width="400">

 Ok, that one is pretty simple.
-But have a look at this one, which is taken from [this beautiful youtube video][yt], which inspired me to do all of this in the first place:
+But now have a look at this one, which is taken from [this beautiful youtube video][yt], which inspired me to do all of this in the first place:
 <img src="images/red and blue.jpg?raw=true" width="500">

 #### Usage